 His music was known for its fusion of poetry, asceticism, and the enthusiasm of Spain’s national spirit, which is apparent in many of his works, including the ballet El Amor Brujo, Noches en Los Jardines de España, and the one-act opera La Vida Breve.

-De Falla produced his first compositions in Paris, where he got to know french composers Claude Debussy, Paul Dukas, and Maurice Ravel.
+De Falla produced his first compositions in Paris, where he got to know French classical composers Claude Debussy, Paul Dukas, and Maurice Ravel.

 Here’s a performance of Noches en Los Jardines de España: